 In formulating the alternatives, the management zones were placed in different locations or configurations on a map of the park according to the overall intent (concept) of each of the alternatives.
-The management zones were presented to the public in Effigy Mounds GMP Newsletter #3 and the Draft Effigy Mounds General Management Plan/ Environmental Impact Statement and were modified in response to internal and external comments.
+The management zones were presented to the public in Effigy Mounds GMP Newsletter #3 and the Draft Effigy Mounds General Management Plan / Environmental Impact Statement.
+In response to internal and external comments, the alternatives were modified and presented in the Revised Draft General Management Plan / Environmental Impact Statement.

-This Revised Draft General Management Plan/Environmental Impact Statement presents three alternatives, including the National Park Service's preferred alternative, for future management of Effigy Mounds National Monument.
+This Final General Management Plan / Environmental Impact Statement presents three alternatives, including the NPS preferred alternative, for future management of Effigy Mounds National Monument.
 Alternative A, the no-action alternative, presents a continuation of existing management direction and is included as a baseline for comparing the consequences of implementing each action alternative.
-The action alternatives are alternative B (the preferred alternative) and alternative C. These action alternatives present different ways to manage resources and visitor use and improve facilities and infrastructure at the national monument.
+The action alternatives are alternative B and alternative C. These action alternatives present different ways to manage resources and visitor use and improve facilities and infrastructure at the national monument.
 These alternatives embody the range of what the public and the National Park Service want to see accomplished with regard to cultural resource conditions, natural resource conditions, and visitor use and experience at Effigy Mounds National Monument.

 The alternatives focus on what resource conditions and visitor uses, experiences, and opportunities should be at Effigy Mounds National Monument rather than on details of how these conditions and uses or experiences should be achieved.
 Thus, the alternatives do not include many details on resource or visitor use management.
 More detailed plans or studies would be required before most conditions proposed in the alternatives could be achieved.
 The implementation of any alternative also depends on future funding and environmental compliance.
-An approved plan does not guarantee that funding to implement it will be forthcoming.
-The general management plan establishes a strategy that will guide day-to-day and year-to-year management of the national monument, but full implementation could take many years.
+An approved plan does not guarantee that funding to implement it would be forthcoming.
+The general management plan establishes a strategy that would guide day-to-day and year-to-year management of the national monument, but full implementation could take many years.